What Is Psychoanalysis And How Can It Benefit Me?

 Repression

 There are some ways you can see your unconscious.
-This can come in the form of dreams, slips of the tongue, and other behaviors you cannot explain.
+This may be through dreams, slips of the tongue, or fleeting memories, among other behaviors you cannot explain.

 Transference

-Positive transference involves taking good parts of your relationships with your therapist.
+- Positive transference involves taking the good parts of your relationships with your therapist.
 For example, you may treat your therapist as a good friend and think of them as that one friend who always listened to you no matter what.

-Negative transference involves taking negative emotions and putting them on the therapist.
+- Negative transference involves taking negative emotions and putting them on the therapist.
 For example, you may think of your therapist as that one nagging teacher or some other authority figure who doesn't get you.

-Sexualized transference is quite interesting.
+- Sexualized transference is quite interesting.
 You start feeling attracted to your therapist, be it sexual or romantic.
 You may transfer your feelings about your therapist from someone else you love.

 If you feel like you're experiencing transference, you should discuss it with the therapist.
 It can be embarrassing to admit, but it must be done to help you progress with your therapy.